-The highlight of the CCF year is the Remembrance Day parade when the whole Contingent marches past the school memorial, having had the 55 names of the Fallen read out.
+One of the highlights of the CCF year is the Remembrance Day parade, when the whole contingent marches together past the school memorial after the names of the School’s Fallen have been read out.

 The DofE is a national programme of cultural and adventurous activities, the completion of which leads to an award.

 The programme is very flexible, with pupils able to choose from a variety of activities designed to help them explore new places, develop new talents, thrive both physically and mentally and give their time to help others.
 It can be undertaken at different levels, and we offer the Bronze Award starting in Year 10 and the Silver and Gold Awards from Year 11 onwards.

 The DofE programme is both challenging and rewarding for pupils, offering many enjoyable opportunities to gain new experiences, skills and friends.
 It is also a great addition to a pupil’s CV.

 It is important that Blue Coat pupils understand their role in society and build an awareness of the importance of helping people less fortunate than themselves.

 To that end, the School has strong links with the wider community and pupils have many opportunities to engage with the world beyond our gates, both in and outside of the weekly timetable.

 Volunteering is a popular way to do this, particularly our programmes that enable pupils to go into local primary schools and help to teach subjects like Maths, English, Philosophy and languages, or to coach various sporting clubs.

 We also have a Community Service programme, where pupils can volunteer in residential homes, assist in local charity shops, or join an environmental group undertaking projects in the local area.